The Stability of Online Algorithms in Performative Prediction: Introduction

-As a result, our work significantly expands the space of problems for which one can efficiently achieve performative stability and highlights how classical supervised learning algorithms are naturally equilibrating when deployed in these more dynamic domains.
+Taken together, our work significantly expands the space of problems for which one can efficiently achieve performative stability and highlights how classical supervised learning algorithms are naturally equilibrating when deployed in these more dynamic domains.
 Looking forward, we hope our results will inspire future work at the intersection of performativity and online learning.